hm-lang/core/proposals/README.md

 You can use `?!` with multiple arguments; if any argument with `?!` after it is null, then the function will not be called.

+TODO: should we make calling a function with a nullish variable explicit?  e.g., `X := overloaded(Y?)`?  we could try to require using `?` for all variable names where the variable could be null.

 This can also be used with the `return` function to only return if the value is not null.

 ```